WVU Tech to honor William Benn, Vietnam veteran, and grant posthumous degree during commencement ceremony - NewsBreak

 WVU Tech’s commencement ceremony will be Saturday, May 7, 2022, at 10:00 a.m. at the Beckley Raleigh County Convention Center.

-The post WVU Tech to honor William Benn, Vietnam veteran, and grant posthumous degree during commencement ceremony appeared first on West Virginia Daily News .
+The post WVU Tech to honor William Benn, Vietnam veteran, and grant posthumous degree during commencement ceremony appeared first on The Hinton News .

 Comments / 0